Limer-Software/Bnnuy/README.md

     .listen(3000);
 ```

-This still looks pretty much the same to Express, but the static middleware is actually a `static middleware`,
+This still looks pretty much the same to Express, but the static middleware is
-meanwhile, the `get` method is a `routing middleware`.
+actually a `static middleware`, meanwhile, the `get` method is a
+`router middleware`.

 ## Middleware concepts
-To handle requests faster than a normal Middleware based framework, Bnnuy uses a concept called `middleware types`.
+To handle requests faster than a normal Middleware based framework, Bnnuy uses
+a concept called `middleware types`.

 These types tells Bnnuy how to handle the middleware, and what to do with it.

-For now, there are 3 types of middleware:
+For now, there are 4 types of middleware:
 - `basic middleware`
 - `static middleware`
+- `router middleware`
-- `routing middleware`
+- `error middleware`

 ### Basic middleware
-This middleware is the classic concept of middleware, it's a function that takes 3 arguments: `req`, `res` and `next`.
+This middleware is the classic concept of middleware, it's a function that
+takes 3 arguments: `req`, `res` and `next`.

-- `req` is the request object, which contains all the information about the request.
+- `req` is the request object, which contains all the information about the
+    request.
 - `res` is the response object, this tells Bnnuy how to respond to the request.
 - `next` is a function that tells Bnnuy to continue to the next middleware.

-These middlewares are called on every request, and are usually used for logging, authentication, etc.
+These middlewares are called on every request, and are usually used for logging,
+authentication, etc.

+They're called with any request method, and any path.

 ### Static middleware
 As the name suggests, this middleware is used to serve static files.
+The
-The difference with the basic middleware is that
+difference with the basic middleware is that it doesn't take a `next` argument,
-it doesn't take a `next` argument, and it's only called if the file exists.
+and it's only called if the file exists.

-The O-notation of this middleware is `O(1)`, because it doesn't need to iterate over all the middlewares.
+The O-notation of this middleware is `O(1)`, because it doesn't need to iterate
+over all the middlewares.

+They're called only with the `GET` method.

 ### Routing middleware
 This middleware is used to handle requests to a specific path.
-It's similar to the basic middleware, but it doesn't
+It's similar to
+the basic middleware, but it doesn't take a `next` argument, and it's only
-take a `next` argument, and it's only called if the path matches the request path.
+called if the path matches the request path.

+### Error middleware
+This middleware is used to handle HTTP errors.
+It's similar to the basic
+middleware, but it takes other arguments: `err`, `req` and `res`.

+- `err` is the error object, which contains all the information about the error.
+- `req` is the request object, which contains all the information about the
+    request.
+- `res` is the response object, this tells Bnnuy how to respond to the request.

+These middlewares are called only when the response status code is 4xx or 5xx
+and the response body is empty.

 ## Contributing
 All help is highly appreciated!

-You can open an issue or a pull request, and I'll try to respond as soon as possible.
+You can open an issue or a pull request, and I'll try to respond as soon as
+possible.

 # License
 This project is licensed under the LGPL-3.0 license.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE)
+file for more information.